DiscreteTotalVariation/ChiSquared/README.md

 The code is written for Python 3 and it can be used to recreate the main results presented in the paper.
 It can also be changed to check the behavior in conditions not mentioned in the paper.

+### Exact distribution

+The file [calculate_exact_distributions.py](calculate_exact_distributions.py) contains the script for the calculating the exact distribution for a given range of values of `N` and `n`.
+By default, the script will store the results in the directory `chi_data/chi_exact_distributions`.
+In addition to that, it will also store the possible sums of squared bin values for certain values of `N` and `n`.

 ## Authors

 * **[Nikola Banić](https://scholar.google.com/citations?user=QSH8C_QAAAAJ&hl=en)**